Urpagin/DynamicWallpaper/README.md

   --user "<(optional) NGINX simple auth>" \
   --password "<(optional) NGINX simple auth>"
 ```

-For more information on how to use the `client` component on your machine, please read the small Bash script (27 lines) at `scripts/update_wallpaper_feh.sh`.

 # Security
 I am a beginner, so I cannot guarantee that there are no security vulnerabilities.